 - Check the base of squash vines periodically and destroy borer egg clusters.

 - Make a second planting of summer squash in early July after adults have finished laying eggs.

-- Slit open infested vines to remove and destroy borers; cover cut vines with moist soil to encourage the formation of new roots.
-See the technique demonstrated in the video, below.
+- As demonstrated in the video below, slit open infested vines to remove and destroy borers; cover cut vines with moist soil to encourage the formation of new roots.

 People who read this article often purchase